jenschristianschroder/pcfAppInsights/README.md

 2. Click Code (experimental) and wait for the list to refresh.

-3. Select the ApplicationInsightsControl component and click Import.
+3. Select the pcfAppInsights component and click Import.

-4. Insert the ApplicationInsightsControl component on your screen.
+4. Insert the pcfAppInsights component on the screens you want to track.

-5. Select the ApplicationInsightsControl and open the advanced properties.
+5. Select the pcfAppInsights and open the advanced properties.